ajsadler/FactoryKPIs/README.md

 		- MainLayout.razor - Sidebar design
 	- Pages/
  		- _Host.cshtml - Entry point for the Blazor Server app, it acts as the main host page that loads the Blazor application
-		- Error.razor - Error page
+		- Error.razor - Handles any errors on the ASP.NET Core environment
-		- Home.razor - Home page
+		- Home.razor - Loaded by _Host.cshtml and displays the content for the home page
 	- _Imports.razor - Simplifies namespace use throughout the app, without needing to specify these on each Razor component
 	- App.razor - Along with _Host.cshtml, serves as the entry point for the Blazor Server app, responsible for initialising and rendering the Blazor application
 	- Routes.razor - Handles navigation and layout